LewisDyer/DigitalCamo/README.md

 Here's a list of changes and features I'm hoping to include in the near future, broadly speaking from earliest to latest:

-* Improve performance by checking if a mask already exists before recreating it

-* Implement support for transparency, making the outputted images more suitable for the likes of creating icons

 * Refactor the code into separate files for improved maintainability, including improved commenting

 * Improve the usability of the program with a command line interface